General/Ancestry Research Guides

 • names;

-• dates of births, death, marriage, etc.;
+• dates of birth, death, marriage, etc.;

 • date and place when a specific event occurred.